 Ocklawaha is a somewhat small town located in the state of Florida.
 With a population of 8,718 people and two constituent neighborhoods, Ocklawaha is the 223rd largest community in Florida.

-Ocklawaha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ocklawaha is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ocklawaha is a town of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Ocklawaha who work in maintenance occupations (13.37%), office and administrative support (13.12%), and sales jobs (10.74%).
+There are especially a lot of people living in Ocklawaha who work in maintenance occupations (13.37%), office and administrative support (13.12%), and sales jobs (10.75%).

 One downside of living in Ocklawaha, however, is that residents on average have to contend with a long commute, spending on average 34.26 minutes every day commuting to work.